albornet/ctxai/README.md

 #### Direct Execution

-If you've set up your environment using the Conda environment or prefer direct execution:
+If you've set up your environment using Conda:

 1. Ensure all configurations are correctly set in `config.yaml` according to your project's needs.